google/startup-os/README.md

 ## Supported languages

 Protos, gRPC and Bazel are polyglot.
 The examples in this repo are mostly in Java and Typescript, but there's support for many other languages:
-* Google supports gRPC and Protocol Buffers in C++, Java (and Android Java), Python, Go, C#, Objective-C, PHP, Dart, Ruby, JavaScript (incl.
+* gRPC and Protocol Buffers are supported by Google in C++, Java (and Android Java), Python, Go, C#, Objective-C, PHP, Dart, Ruby and JavaScript (incl.
 Node.js).
-* Google supports Bazel in Java (incl.
-Android builds), Objective-C (incl. iOS builds), C++ and Go, Dart, Rust, Sass and Scala
+* Bazel is supported by Google in Java (incl.
+Android builds), Objective-C (incl. iOS builds), C++, Go, Dart, Rust, Sass and Scala.
 * The community has added support for many others languages.
 See [this list](https://github.com/google/protobuf/blob/master/docs/third_party.md) for Protocol Buffers and gRPC, and [this one](https://github.com/jin/awesome-bazel#rules) for Bazel.

 ## Top examples